tomcuel/Boulogne_Half_Marathon_Analysis/README.md

 # Boulogne Half Marathon Analysis App in Python
 > I’ve done an App in Python to show the different results linked to a Half Marathon I did back in November 2024 and from which I downloaded the results.
 This app is an upgraded version _(but also a different one)_ of the Ekiden App I previously did.
-The goal wasn't that much to just get used to Tkinter and the Python classes, but to add a runner race analyse, while still improving the functionnalities and the graphics for a better usage _(login, sign-up, buttons, search bar, …)_.
-Now everything relies on a SQL database, both datas _(that can still be loaded with the initial csv file)_ but also client informations with crypted password _(no app security but an additional feature)_.
-Datas are now handled through the pandas and numpy libraries, making it faster while handling 100x more datas.
-It allows me to pre-process the datas to then implement some machine learning tools.
+The goal wasn't that much to just get used to Tkinter and the Python classes, but to add a runner race analyse, while still improving the functionnalities and the graphics for a better usage **(login, sign-up, buttons, search bar, …)**.
+Now everything relies on a **SQL database**, both datas _(that can still be loaded with the initial csv file)_ but also client informations with **crypted password** _(no app security but an additional feature)_.
+Datas are now handled through the **pandas and numpy libraries**, making it faster while handling **100x more datas**.
+It allows me to pre-process the datas to then implement some **Machine Learning tools**.
 I need to start using these techniques with Python tools, as they will be useful later.
-I used the K-Means clustering algorithm in this project to categorize each runner's performance.
+I used the **K-Means clustering algorithm** in this project to categorize each runner's performance.

 #### Tables of contents